kunegis/stu/README.md

   allows and encourages all program logic to be implemented in ordinary rules, i.e. using a proper shell.
-* Stu supports additional types of dependencies which are essential in large, complex projects, such as persistent dependencies with the prefix -p, optional dependencies with -o, and trivial dependencies with -t.
+* Stu supports additional types of dependencies which are essential in large, complex projects, such as persistent dependencies with the prefix -p (whose timestamps are always ignored), optional dependencies with -o (instead of writing custom code that check whether a file is present and making it impossible to let that file have dependencies of its own), and trivial dependencies with -t (used e.g. for generating compile-time options, or even a custom compiler).
 These can only be emulated partially with Make by using unwieldy constructs.

 ## Use Stu